Detection and Tracking of MAVs Using a Rosette Scanning Pattern LiDAR: RELATED WORK

-VLP-16 and HDL-64 LiDAR sensors are popular in many related research.
-In the case of a fixed LiDAR configuration, the usability range in \cite{Hammer_2018} is less than $10\;m$ for the VLP16 sensor and $35–50\; m$ for the HDL-64 sensor. \cite{Dogru_2022} showed that few hits are sufficient to track the targets.
-The maximum detecting distance was significantly increased with the method they proposed.
-Their maximum distance is $70\;m$, even with a sparse point cloud.
-By applying retroreflectors this value increased to $100\;m$.
-The applied retroreflectors did not increase the size of the drone but increased the number of reflected points by the drone.
-Our method greatly outperforms this baseline solution in similar weather conditions with a maximum tracking distance of more than $120\;m$ without retroreflectors.
+In the case of a fixed LiDAR configuration, the usability range in \cite{Hammer_2018} is less than $10\;m$ for the VLP16 sensor and $35-50\; m$ for the HDL-64 sensor.
+In \cite{Dogru_2022}, it was demonstrated that few measurements are sufficient to track the targets and the maximum detection range was significantly increased with their method.
+Their approach achieved a maximum detection distance of $70\;m$ with sparse point clouds, and by using retroreflectors, this was extended to $100\;m$.
+The applied retroreflectors did not increase the size of the drone but increased the number of reflected points from the drone.
+Our method greatly outperforms this baseline solution in similar weather conditions with a maximum tracking distance of more than $130\;m$ without retroreflector.

-In the case of outdoor measurements, LiDAR sensor performance significantly depends on the weather conditions \cite{Rasshofer}, \cite{Heinzler_2019}.
-According to \cite{Bijelic_2018} the detection range of LiDAR sensors break down below $40\;m$ meteorological visibility and is limited to $25\;m$ in such foggy weather conditions. \cite{Filgueira} showed smaller changes in the detection distance, while the number of detected points decreased dramatically in rainy weather.
-Based on these findings a significant reduction in the detection distance and the number of detected points can be expected for outdoor tests under foggy weather conditions.
-Although this was confirmed by our experiments, our method could still track the drone to a little more than $50\;m$.
+LiDAR sensor performance in outdoor environments is highly influenced by weather conditions \cite{Rasshofer}, \cite{Heinzler_2019}.
+According to \cite{Bijelic_2018} the detection range of LiDAR sensors is limited to $25\;m$ in foggy conditions when the meteorological visibility is under $40\;m$.
+Based on this a significant reduction in the detection distance and the number of detected points can be expected for outdoor tests under foggy weather conditions.
+While our experiments confirmed this trend, our method could still track the drone to a little more than $50\;m$.
+These findings reflect incidental observations rather than a systematic study of weather effects.